-Exploring the Growth of India’s Coffee Industry”
+Exploring the Growth of India’s Coffee Industry

 CoffeeLogik is reader-supported.
-When you purchase through links on our site, we may earn an affiliate commission.
+When you purchase through links on our site, we may earn an affiliate commission

 India and coffee might not be the best match.
 But this nation is undoubtedly an emerging market for Coffee.
 The two major coffee chains in India are Starbucks and Café Coffee Day.
-The current retail market size for coffee in India is Rs 1,7000 crore.
-Economists predict that the market will grow 20% each year in the coming decade.

 Along with coffee retail stores, another major part of the Indian coffee industry is coffee production.
 Currently, India makes up 4.5% of the entire global coffee production.
 80% of all its harvest is exported.
 Germany is the largest exporter of coffee beans from India, buying 70% of its entire annual harvest.

 Starbucks is the first coffee chain that opened its first store in India back in 20121.
 And since then, this global coffee chain has opened over 50 stores across major cities such as Delhi, Mumbai, Chennai, Bangalore, and Pune.
-Starbucks was launched in India in partnership with Tata Global Beverages3 in a 50:50 joint venture.
+Starbucks was launched in India in partnership with Tata Global Beverages in a 50:50 joint venture.

 Starbucks is now popular among regular coffee lovers and the executive, musicians, students, artists, and many more.